dothq/docs/cloning-dot/windows.md

  It's a very resource intensive process so make sure you check the requirements against your computer.
 It usually takes between 30 minutes and an hour for computers meeting the recommended requirements.

+{% hint style="tip" %}
+If you have never built Dot Browser (or any Firefox-based browser) before, you will need to download the required tools by running `./melon download-artifacts` in Git Bash.
+{% endhint %}

 To start the build, open a MozillaBuild terminal and `cd` into `browser-ff`.
 To start the build, run these commands in MozillaBuild:

 ```bash